Vasanthabalaji01/Learn/docs/database/sql/basics/basics.md

-# SQL Bascis
+## What is SQL ?

+   - SQL databases are relational databases that store data in tables and use SQL for querying and manipulating data.
+   - They enforce a rigid schema where data is organized into rows and columns.

-## How SQL Works
+## How SQL Works ?

 When you execute an SQL command in any Relational Database Management System (RDBMS), the system processes the command to determine the best way to fulfill the request.

 This involves several components that work together to interpret and execute the query efficiently.

+## ACID - Atomicity, Consistency, Isolation, Durability
+   - **ACID** is a set of properties that guarantee reliable transaction processing in databases.
+   - **Atomicity** ensures that transactions are either fully completed or fully aborted.
+   - **Consistency** ensures that the database remains in a valid state before and after each transaction.
+   - **Isolation** ensures that concurrent transactions do not interfere with each other.
+   - **Durability** ensures that committed transactions are permanently saved even in the event of a system failure.

 ## Components Involved in SQL Execution

 1. **Query Dispatcher**
       - The query dispatcher directs the query to the appropriate query processor.
 It ensures that the query reaches the correct component for further processing.

 2. **Optimization Engines**
       - Optimization engines analyze different ways to execute the query and choose the most efficient execution plan.
 They consider various factors like indexes, joins, and available resources to optimize the query performance.

 3. **Classic Query Engine**
       - Handles non-SQL queries or legacy queries that might be part of the system.
 It's responsible for queries that don't conform to modern SQL standards but still need processing.

 4. **SQL Query Engine**
       - Specifically designed to handle SQL queries.
 It interprets and executes SQL commands, ensuring that the data retrieval and manipulation are performed according to the SQL standard.

 ## Types of SQL Commands